by Catherine Pratt

 Yes, I definitely crave the sun.
 I just feel so much better after I've been in the sun.

 I can definitely relate to the feeling of having to be in the sun as much as you can.
 I'm not sure if it's an official symptom of SAD but I do experience this.
 I find that even in the summer, if I go a few days without sunlight, then I start to feel just desperate for sunshine.
 Almost like I'm drowning and I have to get sunlight so that I can breathe again.
 I'll even start feeling like I need to go to the airport and book a flight to just anywhere that's having sunshine.
 As soon as I get the sunshine again, it's such a relief.

 I try to soak up as much sunlight as I can summer and winter.
 Just can't get enough.

 In the Fall, I can almost tell you to the day when the sun suddenly isn't as intense anymore as we go into Winter.
 I very much need the sunlight.

 The SAD light I have helps a lot but I still always have that craving for real sunshine.

 Do you think using a SAD light would damage your eyes?

 I suppose you can't say anything is 100% safe.
 There are risks with everything you do.
 There have been reports that the SAD lights that strictly use the blue wavelength, "blue SAD lights", could potentially cause damage.

-They've been using this technology for about 20 years now so this isn't something new and untested.
-I've been using the light myself for about 10 years now and it hasn't done anything to my eyes, knock on wood : - )
+Research into SAD and using lightboxes for it has been around since 1979 so this isn't something new and untested.
+I've been using the light myself for at least 10 years now and it hasn't done anything to my eyes, knock on wood : - )